Brendan Price: Spain

+His career took another turn when he moved to live in Spain to set up a business selling advertising display photographs to shops.
+In order to do so, he needed to learn Spanish and so attended a language school in Barcelona, where he met his future wife Terri.
+However, the business was hit by the recession when people cut back on advertising.
+Price returned to Britain when he was cast in the role of the heartthrob Dr Bernard McAllister in the long-running series Emmerdale from 1993 to 1995.

-His career took another turn when he moved to live in Spain.
-This opened up a new market for his talents, which were quickly seen in Calle Nueva.
+This opened up a new market for his talents, which were quickly seen in the Spanish series Calle Nueva.
 He followed this with other guest roles, and he had a major part in the award-winning film Los Sin Nombre released in the US as The Nameless directed by Jaume Balagueró.
 He was also in Dagon directed by Stuart Gordon, The Nun and The Sleep of Death, an adaptation of the Japanese novel by Eloy Lozano.

-He featured in the Catalan film Excuses directed by Joel Joan.
-During all this activity, he found time to return to England and play the role of the heartthrob Dr Bernard McAllister in the long-running series Emmerdale.
+He featured in the Catalan film Excuses! directed by Joel Joan.
 Over the past few years, he has guest-starred in the Spanish series Anti-vicio, El Comisario, and he had a regular part in the very popular series Los Hombres de Paco.
-He also featured in the mini-series Alakrana due for release this year.
+He also featured in the mini-series Alakrana in 2010.
 On the big screen, he was in The Possession of Emma Evans, and he played opposite to Carme Elias in the award-winning Planes para Mañana.
 In Roberto Santiago’s film El Sueño de Iván ("Ivan's Dream"), released in 2011, he played Greg Cullen, the President of FIFA.